sailshq/whelk/README.md

 ##### How it works

-`machine-as-script` works by building a modified version of a machine instance that, when you call `.exec()`, will proxy its input values from serial command-line arguments (`myscript bar`), command-line opts (`myscript --foo='bar'`), and/or system environment variables (`___foo='bar' myscript`).
+`whelk` works by building a modified version of a machine instance that, when you call `.exec()`, will proxy its input values from serial command-line arguments (`myscript bar`), command-line opts (`myscript --foo='bar'`), and/or system environment variables (`___foo='bar' myscript`).

 ##### Conventions

-You should almost always call `.exec()` immediately after using `machine-as-script`, in the same file.
+You should almost always call `.exec()` immediately after using `whelk`, in the same file.
 If you are building a command-line tool, it is conventional to keep these files in your project's `bin/` directory (see the `treeline` and `machinepack` CLI tools on NPM for examples).

 If, when you call `.exec()`, you omit a callback for a non-standard exit, the standard behavior of the machine runner applies.
-If you omit `error` or `success`, machine-as-script will attempt its best guess at appropriate output by using exit metadata + introspecting runtime output.
+If you omit `error` or `success`, whelk will attempt its best guess at appropriate output by using exit metadata + introspecting runtime output.
 Similarly, runtime input values are validated vs. the exemplars and requiredness in the machine's input definitions.

 ## Support